bbauska/UC-Davis-Inter-jQuery-old/README.md

-# UofM-Inter-with-jQuery
+# UC-Davis-Inter-with-jQuery
-University of Michigan - Interactivity with jQuery and JavaScript.
+University of California @Davis  - Interactivity with JavaScript & jQuery.